4980/Course/Notes.md

 - Shaders have different float types.
   - fixed is a fixed point 12 bit number
   - half is a 16 bit floating point number

+# Day 11 & 12 - Advanced Shaders

+Advanced shaders allow use to do procedural generation the GPU, at "no cost" to the CPU.

+One particularly useful tool for this is Perlin noise, especially 3D perlin noise.
+By moving our Perlin noise sample through a 3D space where one dimension is time, we can create believable patterns that mimic natuarl behaviors.
+For example, we were able to make a simple water shader and a simple waving flag.

+Shaders can also be told to do deferred rendering, meaning they do write directly to the screen.
+Instead, they render to a texture in memory.
+This texture can be used as a texture for another shader.
+Using this we, can create a CCTV effect.
+Similarly, we can render mumltiple cameras to create quad view for muli-player games or add a "rear-view" camera in a racing game.